Ainsley Hawthorn, President

 Teresita E. Dziadura is a speculative fiction writer from St. John’s, NL.
 She is an insurance broker by day and a writer by night.
 In a previous life, she studied biology and chemistry at MUN.
 Her debut novel Corporate Invasion was launched in May 2021 by Engen Books.
 She also has a number of stories in best-selling anthologies with both Engen Books and the New Zealand publisher Black Hare Press.
 Additionally, for the last five years, Teresita has helped to produce a quarterly newsletter for her employer, Johnson Insurance.
 Teresita spent ten years volunteering with Girl Guides of Canada as a leader of the Rennie’s River Sparks Unit and seven years volunteering with Cabot Habitat for Humanity.

-Stacey Oakley, St. John’s/Avalon Representative (ii)
+Stacey Oakley, St. John’s/Avalon Representative (2 year)

 Stacey Oakley has lived on both coasts of Canada, and now calls St. John’s home along with her cat, Sophia.
 She has a Bachelor of Arts, with a Major in Art History & Visual Studies and a Minor in Social Justice Studies and a Post-Grad Diploma in Cultural Resource Management from the University of Victoria as well as a Diploma in Executive Office Administration from the College of the North Atlantic, during which she completed an internship with WritersNL.